istio/istio.io/content/en/docs/setup/install/multicluster/verify/index.md

 and `V2` to `cluster2`.
 Upon receiving a request, `HelloWorld` will include its version in its response.

-We will also deploy the `Sleep` container to both clusters.
+We will also deploy the `curl` container to both clusters.
 We will use these pods as the source of requests to the `HelloWorld` service, simulating in-mesh traffic.
 Finally, after generating traffic, we will observe which cluster received the requests.